RicardoLMMatos/Conquiztadors-ms2/README.md

 ### Imagery

-For this project on ly two images where used, the logo which was already metioned above and the background image.
-The background image is a frame capture of a video I was intending to use but I then changed my mind as it wasgoing to consume more resourses.
-The video is free too use and it is from (https://www.videvo.net)
+For this project only two images were used, the logo which was already mentioned above and the background image.
+The background image is a frame capture of a video I was intending to use but I then changed my mind as it was going to consume more resources.
+The video is free to use and it is from (https://www.videvo.net)
-I looked for an image that would fit the colous and the subject and I believe this image fits in perfectly.
+I looked for an image that would fit the colours and the subject and I believe this image fits in perfectly.

 Background image :